May 05, 2015 // 3:00pm — 4:30pm

 April 11, 2015 // 9:00am — April 20, 2015 // 5:00pm

-The WPSP Institute at Mills College will focus on “Women, Water, and the World: How Women Can Solve the Earth’s Water Crisis.”
-Institute participants will be drawn from around the globe and will focus on women who are working to re-build their communities, expand their public service orientation, and promote sustainable economic livelihoods.
+The WPSP Institute at Mills College focused on “Women, Water, and the World: How Women Can Solve the Earth’s Water Crisis.”
+Institute participants were drawn from around the globe with an emphasis on working to re-build their communities, expanding their public service orientation, and promoting sustainable economic livelihoods.
 How women use water, share knowledge, and promote sound management and conservation of water are key issues for our planet’s future and critical issues for women in public service.

 March 05, 2015 // 10:00am — 11:30am